Bucolic Complexes: Preliminaries

 \subsection{Prism complexes}

 In this paper, we consider a particular class of cell complexes (compare e.g. \cite[p.
-111-115]{BrHa}), called prism complexes, in which all cells are prisms.
+111-115]{BrHa}), called prism complexes, in which all cells are prisms of finite dimension.
 Cubical and simplicial cell complexes are particular instances of prism complexes.
 Although most of the notions presented below can be defined for all cell complexes and some of them for topological spaces, we will introduce them only for prism complexes.

-We start with some notions about abstract simplicial complexes.
-An {\it abstract simplicial complex} is a family $\bX$ of subsets (of a given set) called {\it simplices} which is closed for intersections and inclusion, i.e., $\sigma,\sigma'\in \bX$ and $\sigma''\subset \sigma$ implies that $\sigma\cap\sigma', \sigma''\in \bX$.
+An {\it abstract simplicial complex} is a family $\bX$ of finite subsets (of a given set) called {\it simplices} which is closed for intersections and inclusions, i.e., $\sigma,\sigma'\in \bX$ and $\sigma''\subset \sigma$ implies that $\sigma\cap\sigma', \sigma''\in \bX$.
 For an abstract simplicial complex $\bX$, denote by $V({\bX})$ and $E({\bX})$ the set of all 0-dimensional and 1-dimensional simplices of ${\mathbf X}$ and call the pair $G(\bX)=(V({\mathbf X}),E({\mathbf X}))$ the {\it 1-skeleton} of $\bX$.
-Conversely, for a graph $G$ one can derive a simplicial complex ${\bX}(G)$ (the {\it clique complex} of $G$) by taking all complete subgraphs (cliques) as simplices of the complex.
-An abstract simplicial complex $\bX$ is a {\it flag complex} (or a {\it clique complex}) if any set of vertices is included in a simplex of $\mathbf X$ whenever each pair of its vertices is contained in a simplex of ${\mathbf X}$ (in the theory of hypergraphs this condition is called {\it conformality}).
-A flag complex can therefore be recovered from its underlying graph $G({\mathbf X})$: the complete subgraphs of $G({\mathbf X})$ are exactly the simplices of ${\mathbf X}.$ All simplicial complexes occurring in this paper are flag complexes.
+Conversely, for a graph $G$ not containing infinite cliques, one can derive an abstract simplicial complex ${\bX}_{\mbox{ simpl}}(G)$ (the {\it clique complex} of $G$) by taking the vertex sets of all complete subgraphs (cliques) as simplices of the complex.
 By a \emph{simplicial complex} we will mean the geometric realization of an abstract simplicial complex.
 It is a cell complex with cells corresponding to abstract simplices, being (topologically) solid simplices.